spitfire05/SwProjectInterface/readme.txt

+# Info from the future

+This, I believe, is first "serious" piece of C# code that I've ever wrote, back when programming concepts were mostly alien to me.
+It is not pretty, it is not right, and it probably has a lot of bugs.
+But hey, I know at least one SolidWorks engineer that uses this software in his daily work.
+Anyway, as of today I am archiving this repo, filled with hope that one day my schedule and motivation will allow me to reimplement this in a proper way - aka SWPI2.
+Cheers.

-﻿SwProjectInterface - A workflow helper for SolidWorks.
+# SwProjectInterface - A workflow helper for SolidWorks.
 Integrates project’s part library with SolidWorks API.

 Requires: